Gary E. Skaggs

 School of Education

-Gary E. Skaggs is a professor in the School of Education.
-He is currently investigating how to apply the methodology for standard setting, test equating, and differential item functioning to cognitive diagnostic models.
+Gary E. Skaggs is a professor emeritus in the School of Education.
+He continues to investigate how to apply the methodology for standard setting, test equating, and differential item functioning to cognitive diagnostic models.

 - Item Response Theory